MicroEJ/docs/DeviceDeveloperGuide/sim/sim1.rst

 ..
 [1]
    Only the execution speed is not accurate.
-The simulator speed can be set to match the average MicroEJ platform speed in order to adapt the simulator speed to the desktop speed.
+The simulator speed can be set to match the average MicroEJ Platform speed in order to adapt the simulator speed to the desktop speed.

 ..